 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-We are so glad we came to New Caledonia.
+We are so glad we sailed New Caledonia.
 It’s just the kind of place we like – natural beauty with remote locations.
 We weren’t planning on coming here, but thanks to a guest coming to visit, we changed up our plans.

 New Caledonia is a special collectivity of France, and French is the official language.
 As we found in France, if you say “Parle vous anglais?” most be people will say no, or “very bad”, when actually their English is quite good.